tomvit/ja2mqtt/README.md

 To test ja2mqtt with the JA-121T simulator, you can utilize the ja2mqtt Docker image that comes with pre-configured settings.
 The simulator provides a straightforward Jablotron topology with two sections: "House" with code "1" and an initial state of "ARMED", and "Garage" with code "2" and an initial state of "READY".
 This topology can be used to simulate changing the state or retrieving the status of the sections.
 The simulator also mimics Jablotron heartbeat messages by generating "OK" messages every 10 seconds.

-In  order to test ja2mqtt with the simulator, follow the below steps.
+To test ja2mqtt with the simulator, follow the steps below.

 1. Run the `docker-compose.yaml` provided in the [docker](https://github.com/tomvit/ja2mqtt/tree/master/docker) directory.